freeipa/freeipa/workshop.rst

 HBAC for web services
 ---------------------

-The final task for this module is to configure Apache to use FreeIPA's HBAC rules for access control.
+The final task for this unit is to configure Apache to use FreeIPA's HBAC rules for access control.
 We will use mod_authnz_pam_ in conjunction with SSSD's PAM responder to achieve this.